copiousfreetime/launchy/README.md

     WARNING:
     WARNING: If this is not the case, please file a bug.
 Please file a bug at https://github.com/copiousfreetime/launchy/issues/new

-These deprecation notices will go away with version 3.0 and the only availabel API will be the documented one.
+These deprecation notices will go away with version 3.0 and the only available API will be the documented one.

 ## ISC LICENSE